George Papadopoulos Says He's Not 'That' George Papadopoulos

 In another tweet, he coined a maxim, "Buy low sell high = Never lie to FBI."

-We're not hearing much from the other, in-legal-hot-water Papadopoulos; his lawyers said Monday, "It is in the best interest of our client, George Papadopoulos, that we refrain from commenting on George's case."
+We're not hearing much from the other, in-legal-hot-water Papadopoulos.
+His lawyers said Monday, "It is in the best interest of our client, George Papadopoulos, that we refrain from commenting on George's case."

-When we asked the financial plannner Papadopoulos about his plans, he said, "I hope it dies out soon because going viral is exhausting...
+When we asked financial plannner Papadopoulos about his plans, he said, "I hope it dies out soon because going viral is exhausting. ...
 We shall see how this goes.
 Frankly, I hope the indicted George just goes away for a while."